-- Terminations related to: just cause; reduction-in-staff (unless the terminations are alleged to be discriminatory in intent or effect); expiration of temporary assignment; or completion of an externally funded grant or contract - Challenges to, or the content of, published personnel policies and procedures (unless the policies or procedures are alleged to affect an identifiable class of employees in a discriminatory manner)
+- Terminations related to: just cause; reductionin-staff (unless the terminations are alleged to be discriminatory in intent or effect); expiration of temporary assignment; or completion of an externally funded grant or contract - Challenges to, or the content of, published personnel policies and procedures (unless the policies or procedures are alleged to affect an identifiable class of employees in a discriminatory manner)

-NOTE: If the employee believes any issue(s) involves discrimination or discriminatory harassment, he/she may bypass the first step and discuss the matter with the associate vice president for human resources or the associate general counsel.
-If sexual harassment is determined to have taken place, the matter will be investigated by the associate general counsel.
+NOTE: If the employee believes any issue(s) involves discrimination or discriminatory harassment, he/she may bypass the first step and discuss the matter with the associate vice president for human resources or the Title VI coordinator.
+If sexual harassment is determined to have taken place, the matter will be investigated by the assistant vice president for student development & compliance/Title IX coordinator.